FOR IMMEDIATE RELEASE

 JUPITER, FLA.
 (JUNE 5, 2014) –

-Jupiter Medical Center recently appointed S. Raymond Golish, MD, PhD, Board Certified, Orthopedic and Spine Surgery, to Medical Director of its Clinical Trials Program.
+Jupiter Medical Center recently appointed S. Raymond Golish, MD, PhD, to Medical Director of its Clinical Trials Program.
 In this position, he will serve as Chairman of the Institutional Review Board (IRB) at Jupiter Medical Center and focus on developing key relationships with potential clinical research collaborators.
 The IRB at Jupiter Medical Center has the authority to approve, require modifications to, or disapprove research.
 Dr. Golish brings his extensive research background to the role, making him an ideal candidate.
-He has been on staff at Jupiter Medical Center since December 2012.
+Board-eligible in Orthopedic and Spine Surgery, he has been on staff at Jupiter Medical Center since December 2012.

 Dr. Golish previously served as the Lead Spine Surgeon and the Director of Orthopedic Surgery at PeaceHealth Medical Group in Washington.
 He brings nearly 20 years of medical research experience to his role at Jupiter Medical Center, including medical device engineering, experimental methods in orthopedic research, brain metastases and advanced biomedical imaging.

 “Offering access to leading-edge clinical research trials to our community is critical in the fight against disease.
 New therapies may prolong life, reduce long-term side effects of treatment, improve quality of life and shape the treatment of future generations to come,” said John D. Couris, President & CEO of Jupiter Medical Center.
 “With Dr. Golish’s incredible experience in the field of research, his leadership will take Jupiter Medical Center’s Clinical Research Program to the next level, and our community will certainly benefit.”